Adult Skills and Community Learning

-- Effective and technical communication and language skills
+- Communicate effectively using technical and language skills

-- Build onto confidences needed to work at this level
+- Build confidence needed to work at this level

-- Promote resilience and motivation to achieve your goals and aspirations.
+- Promote resilience and motivation to achieve your goals.

 - Literacy, numeracy and digital skills will be supported throughout the course.

-The duration of the course is 54 weeks in total, comprising of four hours classroom delivery per week over 46 weeks, minimum of three placement observations and individual tutorial and one to one support totalling no more than 24 hours over the course of the programme.
+The duration of the course is 54 weeks in total.
+Made up of four hours classroom delivery per week over 46 weeks.
+A minimum of three placement observations.
+One to one tutorial and support totalling no more than 24 hours over the course of the programme.

 Expectations and support: